taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The heavily-muscled dark man sitting next to Jina, Min's gene father Amadou, whose back tattoo is a star field that matches Min's back tattoo and has no intradermal shield, raises a finger and smiles.

-Amadou: **"It's called,
+Amadou: **"It's called a 'liquid [MOSFET](https://en.wikipedia.org/wiki/MOSFET) [sievert](https://en.wikipedia.org/wiki/Sievert) shield'."**

 ### Page 6

+The sun is setting in the sky, and everyone looks exhausted.

-Nova: **"It seems our consensus is building towards helping Minka apply to the Space Asylum Program, and rejecting the alliance with the Biononymous while simultaneously moving our re-forestation efforts away from Manaus and Gruta Judeia.
+Nova: **"It seems our consensus is building towards moving our re-forestation efforts away from Manaus and Gruta Judeia, and keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)).
 I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

-The sun is setting in the sky, and everyone looks exhausted.
+The gathered Elders are all silent.
+Nova looks around the Central Hearth and clucks with satisfaction.

+Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive a intradermal shield, nor to block a consensus of the Elders.
+Are there any Elders whose feelings remain incompatible with this decision?"**

+The gathered Elders are again all silent.
+Asoka and Iri look relieved, and Asoka trades a glance with Min, who gives them a quick wink and a small smile.
+Nova now sighs.

+Nova: **"Concerning the alliance with the Biononymous, our consensus seems to be building towards rejecting the alliance, and waiting to learn more about the Orbiters

 Most of the Elders look relieved that the consensus has ended up the way it did.
 A few, including Majhee, show neutral or otherwise expressionless faces.
 Maraba gives Min, whose face is one of angry, tearful resignation, a distraught look before speaking.

 Maraba: **"I stand aside."**

 A wave of relief moves through the gathered Automata.
 Nova nods, clearly eager to wrap things up.

-Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive a intradermal shield, nor to block a consensus of the Elders.
-Are there any Elders whose feelings remain incompatible with this decision?"**

 The gathered Elders are all silent.

+rejecting the alliance with the Biononymous, and

+helping Minka apply to the International Space Exploration Corps, via the Space Asylum Program

 Nova: **"Very well, we have reached consensus.
 Thank you everyone for your time.
 We'll be moving out in the morning."**